Real4XoR/thearchive.nz/content/about.md

 ## What I do

-I currently work as an intern for [ZX Security](https://zxsecurity.co.nz) doing all sorts of cool things.
+I currently work full time as a Security Consultant for [Aura Security](https://aurainfosec.com) doing all sorts of cool things.